 God is great.

-He does not mourn his brother Tamerlan, that Tamerlan was a martyr now that he was in paradise, that Johar expected to join him there soon.
+And in the Muslim language, he does not mourn his brother Tamerlan, that Tamerlan was a martyr now, that he was in paradise, that Johar expected to join him there soon.

-That the bombings were in retribution for the U.S. crimes against Muslims in places like Iraq and Afghanistan, that the victims of the Boston bombing um were collateral damage.
+That the bombings were in retribution for the U.S. crimes against Muslims in places like Iraq and Afghanistan.

-Abdul Hakim Mohammed says he drove to Florence, planning to open fire on the Army recruiting office.
+In a series of letters to the Memphis Commercial Appeal, an EW Scripps newspaper, Abdul Hakeem Mohammed says he drove to Florence, planning to open fire on the Army recruiting office.

-But we're now told by uh several law enforcement officials that just before this shooting happened, Mateen uh the uh the man that the police say was the gunman called a 911 phone number in Florida and uh on once the operator answered, swore his allegiance to Al-Baghdadi, the head of ISIS.
+But we're now told by several law enforcement officials that just before this shooting happened, Mateen, the man that the police say was the gunman, called a 911 phone number in Florida and on, once the operator answered, swore his allegiance to al-Baghdadi, the head of ISIS.

-The weekend stabbing of nine people at the Crossroad Center Mall in St. Cloud, the alleged attacker is being identified by family members as to hear Adon of St. Cloud, a young Somali man.
+The weekend stabbing of nine people at the Crossroad Center Mall in St. Cloud, the alleged attackers being identified by family members as Tahir Adan of St. Cloud, a young Somali man.

 Reportedly mentioned Allah during the rampage.